guitarbeerchocolate/cheat-sheets/git-notes.md

 `git pull origin develop`

+## Push the changes to the current branch of your forked repository:

+`git push --set-upstream origin new-branch`

 ## What is origin?

 It is an alias given to the URL pointing to the default remote repository.